 A portion of our operations are in China.
 Thus, a portion of our revenues and operating results may be impacted by exchange rate fluctuations between RMB and US dollars.
-For the three months ended September 30, 2020 and 2019, we had an unrealized foreign currency translation gain of approximately \$40,000 and an unrealized foreign currency translation loss of approximately \$69,000, respectively, because of changes in the exchange rate.
-For the nine months ended September 30, 2020 and 2019, we had an unrealized foreign currency translation gain of approximately \$21,000 and an unrealized foreign currency translation loss of approximately \$60,000, respectively, because of changes in the exchange rate.
+For the three months ended March 31, 2021 and 2020, we had an unrealized foreign currency translation loss of approximately \$3,000 and \$22,000, respectively, because of changes in the exchange rate.